Should we worry about toenails?

 Do we need nails?

-The nail in humans is often considered vestigial – in other words, through generations, they have lost their original function like the opposable big toe.
+The nail in humans is often considered vestigial—in other words, through generations, it has lost its original function, like the opposable big toe.
 In the animal world, nails are tools and weapons.
-Primates rely on nails for some actions but for humans, it is in the hand that nails retain a high value.
+Primates rely on nails for some actions, but for humans, it is in the hand that nails retain a high value.

 In truth, we can lose all our nails and not suffer.
-In fact for podiatrists, this is a common procedure.
+This is a common procedure for podiatrists.
 Podiatrists remove diseased nails and can prevent them from returning permanently.

-Pressure gives rise to pain and the end of the toe and nail bed is packed with pressure sensory type nerves for a good reason.
-The toe is our radar when it comes to touch and we can work out hot, cold, deep and light pressure and so toes together with their nail are packed with sensors that tell us how much we hurt when stubbed.
+Pressure gives rise to pain, and the end of the toe and nail bed are packed with pressure-sensory nerves for a good reason.
+The toe is our radar when it comes to touch, and we can work out hot, cold, deep, and light pressure.
+So, toes, together with their nails, are packed with sensors that tell us how much we hurt when stubbed.

 What is foot pistoning?

-My SELF-HELP guide article covers “nail care is essential in sports” with links and a video of how to release blood from a nail.
+My SELF-HELP guide article covers “nail care is essential in sports” and includes links and a video on how to release blood from a nail.

 The Sports Angle

 In sports, the foot must fit around the heel snugly.
-Unlike most of the population, the foot becomes very warm and can sweat and slip around if not secure in the shoe.
-The foot pistons into the front toe box end and damage soon arise.
-It should be pointed out that both friction and shear forces come into play and the skin is also prone to blisters with excess foot movement.
-This follows the idea that for ‘every action there is a reaction’ (another Newton Law of motion) so that the toe kicks the shoe and the shoe kicks back.
+Unlike most people, the foot becomes very warm and can sweat and slip around if not secure in the shoe.
+The foot pistons into the front toe box end, and damage soon arises.
+It should be noted that friction and shear forces come into play, and the skin is also prone to blisters due to excess foot movement.
+This follows the idea that for ‘every action there is a reaction’ (another Newton Law of motion), the toe kicks the shoe and the shoe kicks back.
 Guess who loses?

-The natural competitive nature of high-level sports means minor injury can be tolerated until after the competition ceases; this is when pain escalates and the damage is done.
-Podiatry is the only profession that manages nails and their structure as a dedicated specialty.
+The natural competitive nature of high-level sports means minor injury can be tolerated until after the competition ceases when pain escalates, and the damage is done.
+Podiatry is the only profession that manages nails and their structure as a dedicated speciality.

-Distinct from pedicure we focus on tissue preservation, pain and deformity allied to medical problems.
-Today podiatrists are very keen to screen for nail bed cancers, foreign bodies and bone spurs.
+Distinct from pedicures, we focus on tissue preservation, pain, and deformity allied to medical problems.
+Today, podiatrists are very keen to screen for nail bed cancers, foreign bodies, and bone spurs.

 Two features arise with the buffering of the toe.
 The joints and nail bed are compressed with constant forces.
-Once we stand and move, our bodyweight exerts greater forces (Newton’s second law of motion).
-The forces at rest increase with motion (acceleration) and when we move quickly we come off our heel and go onto the toes for longer.
-This is true for sprinters but the toe pressure is still huge for the tennis player as they reach up to serve and then twist and turn rotating across the ball of the foot.
+Our body weight exerts greater forces once we stand and move (Newton’s second law of motion).
+The forces at rest increase with motion (acceleration), and when we move quickly, we come off our heel and go onto the toes for longer.
+This is true for sprinters, but the toe pressure is still immense for the tennis player as they reach up to serve and then twist and turn, rotating across the ball of the foot.

 The nail bed (haematoma)

-The nail is damaged at the edge (hyponychium) and the sensitive connection is broken, causing the nail bed to bleed and lift the nail.
-The blood turns black if not released urgently, the blood clot adds to the existing pressure lifting the nail and leads to chronic damage.
+The nail is damaged at the edge (hyponychium), and the sensitive connection is broken, causing the nail bed to bleed and lift the nail.
+If not released urgently, the blood turns black.
+The blood clot adds to the existing pressure lifting the nail and leads to chronic damage.

-Emma’s nails were damaged previously so renewed injury makes matters worse.
-In the long term, the nail may thicken and attract mycotic infection (fungal).
-The colour changes to a darker colour – yellowing because there is no longer a tight connection between the nail bed and the nail plate but also caused by infectious pigments.
+Emma’s nails were damaged previously, so the renewed injury worsened matters.
+The nail may thicken and attract mycotic infection (fungal) in the long term.
+The colour changes to a darker yellowing because there is no longer a tight connection between the nail bed and the nail plate, but infectious pigments also cause it.

 Toe joint deformity

-The small toe joint receives a similar insult due to impaction forces and over time will scar and may deform into a mallet toe or hammertoe position.
-If the nail or joint continues to be insulted the quality alters and will age prematurely.
-When small toe joints become stiff they then transfer pressure to the skin and this then forms blisters, callus, corns and cysts.
-Long term those with such deformities suffer the effects of chilling and chilblains.
+The small toe joint receives a similar insult due to impaction forces and, over time, will scar and may deform into a mallet toe or hammertoe position.
+If the nail or joint continues to be insulted, its quality will alter and age prematurely.
+When small toe joints become stiff, they transfer pressure to the skin, forming blisters, calluses, corns, and cysts.
+Those with such deformities suffer the effects of chilling and chilblains in the long term.

-Nails without doubt carry humour and why not?
-We need plenty to laugh at, but there is a downside and that is to ignore the nail as harmless in the face of injury.
-The foot remains hidden as does the profession of podiatry, but modern-day podiatry acts as the night watchman for the GP – now a diluted service following the pandemic.
+Nails undoubtedly carry humour, and why not?
+We need plenty to laugh at, but there is a downside, and that is to ignore the nail as harmless in the face of injury.
+The foot remains hidden, as does the profession of podiatry, but modern-day podiatry acts as the night watchman for the GP—now a diluted service following the pandemic.

-Well, we can only hope Emma continues to do well on the circuit and thank her for bringing this news, although a little unsavoury in the meantime here is some advice in managing these problems nail care is essential in sports also you can read “Pain and prevention of blisters
+Well, we can only hope Emma continues to do well on the circuit and thank her for bringing this news, although a little unsavoury.
+In the meantime, here is some advice for managing these problems: nail care is essential in sports.
+Also, you can read “Pain and prevention of blisters“

 Download my article on self-help for nail injury management and prevention